beyersmann-lab/beyersmannlab/content/publication/a-developmental-perspective-on-morphological-processing-in-the-flankers-task/index.md

 ---
 title: A developmental perspective on morphological processing in the flankers task
-subtitle: Journal of Experimental Child Psychology, Vol. 221, p.
-105448
+subtitle: "*Journal of Experimental Child Psychology*, *221*, 105448"
 publication_types:
   - "2"
 authors: